Chellie Pingree: Personal life

-Pingree has three children; the oldest, Hannah Pingree, is the former Speaker of the Maine House of Representatives.
+Pingree has three children; the oldest, Hannah Pingree, is a former Speaker of the Maine House of Representatives and is running for Governor of Maine in the 2026 election.
 On June 18, 2011, Pingree married S. Donald Sussman, a hedge fund manager, in a private ceremony at the couple's home in North Haven, Maine.

 Until June 1, 2015, Sussman owned a 75% stake in MaineToday Media, the owners of the Portland Press Herald, Kennebec Journal, and Morning Sentinel, in addition to sitting on the board of directors.
 Articles in those papers that discussed Pingree carried a disclaimer noting her marriage to Sussman.

 Sussman completed the sale of his stake in MaineToday Media on June 1, 2015.

 Pingree released a statement on September 8, 2015, announcing her separation and beginning of divorce proceedings from Sussman.
 She called it an "amicable and truly mutual decision".
 They divorced in the summer of 2016.

 Pingree and her daughter Hannah co-own the Nebo Lodge Inn & Restaurant on Maine's North Haven Island.